 We would also like to remind you that we also have certain options in place to assist customers experiencing Vulnerability and Financial Hardship.

 To assist your clients who are experiencing financial hardship, we are offering the ability to reduce the renewal periods to a minimum of 6 months.
 This option will be available to you in our quote and bind systems.

 Assistance for Unoccupancy

-For existing clients and policy sections, we have made the following concessions, when applying the terms and conditions of our unoccupancy exclusions:
+For existing clients, we have made the following concessions, when applying the terms and conditions of our unoccupancy exclusions: